TSE:EXE

 Extendicare has a better chart than Chartwell.
 It has a head-and-shoulder chart movement.
 If you take into account the general market sell-off, investors need to be forgiving.

-Extendicare Inc is a Canadian stock, trading under the symbol EXE-T on the Toronto Stock Exchange (EXE-CT).
-It is usually referred to as TSX:EXE or EXE-T
+Extendicare Inc is a Canadian stock, trading under the symbol EXE.TO (previously EXE-T on Stockchase) on the Toronto Stock Exchange (EXE-CT).
+It is usually referred to as TSX:EXE or EXE.TO

-In the last year, 3 stock analysts published opinions about EXE-T. 0 analysts recommended to BUY the stock.
+In the last year, 4 stock analysts published opinions about EXE.TO (previously EXE-T on Stockchase).
+1 analyst recommended to BUY the stock.
 2 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+The latest stock analyst recommendation is BUY on WEAKNESS.
 Read the latest stock experts' ratings for Extendicare Inc.

-Extendicare Inc was recommended as a Top Pick by on .
+Extendicare Inc was recommended as a Top Pick by Bruce Campbell (1) on 2019-10-29.
 Read the latest stock experts ratings for Extendicare Inc.

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for help on deciding if you should buy, sell or hold the stock.

-3 stock analysts on Stockchase covered Extendicare Inc In the last year.
+4 stock analysts on Stockchase covered Extendicare Inc in the last year.
 It is a trending stock that is worth watching.